unjs/ofetch/README.md

 });
 ```

+> [!TIP]
+> For security reasons, the maximum number of retries will be capped at 25.

 ## ✔️ Timeout

 You can specify `timeout` in milliseconds to automatically abort a request after a timeout (default is disabled).